MorphDiv/TeDDi_sample/Reports/maps/maps.md

 # ggsave("macroarea_map.pdf", macroarea_map, dpi = 300, scale = 1, device = cairo_pdf)
 ```

-Next we generate some world maps that require data about the 100LC
+Next we generate some world maps that require data about the TeDDi
 corpus contents.

 Let’s get the output from the [writing systems